RNC Candidates Pre-Debate Interviews

 Former ambassador John Bolton tells National Review Online that he would charge Pfc.
 Bradley Manning with treason for sharing U.S. intelligence with Wikileaks.
-“I believe treason is still punishable by death and if he were found guilty, I ...
+“I believe treason is still punishable by death and if he were found guilty, I would ...

 What Else Is in the WikiLeaks Trove?

 As most undoubtedly already know, Wikileaks dumped another load of the State Department’s dirty laundry onto the pages of the New York Times this morning.
-You can read Victor Davis Hanson’s reaction to the ...
+You can read Victor Davis Hanson’s reaction to the controversy here, ...